duesnate/nn-inference-fpga/project_report.rst

 Single Engine Architectures
 ---------------------------

 Single engine architectures, as the name implies, take the form of a single powerful accelerated computation engine capable of executing each layer of the CNN model sequentially.
 This type of implementation can take on many variations but typically requires a control unit or finite-state machine (FSM) that moderates data-flow and schedules sequences of operation.
 The single engine will consist of an array of processing elements that support SIMD matrix operations for completing convolutions, non-linear functions, pooling and other required operations all in a single engine.
 One huge advantage of this approach is the potential for a single FPGA design to operate on many different model configurations and data sets without the need for re-programming.
 This allows for increased flexibility but at the cost of reduced resource utilization efficiency as well as consistency of performance results.
-Although simple models could get by with only on-chip memory (OCM) use, complex models will require significantly more access to off-chip memeory than a comparable streaming architecture.
+Although simple models could get by with only on-chip memory (OCM) use, complex models will require significantly more access to off-chip memory than a comparable streaming architecture.

 .. figure:: figs/single_engine_architecture.png